 Alright, that’s a wrap.
 If you spot a great Digital HR or HR Tech article this month and you feel it deserves a place in next month’s list, please share it in the comments!

-Oh, and don’t forget to subscribe to stay up-to-date.
+Oh, and don’t forget to subscribe and stay up-to-date.